 Rebecca McWilliams Ojala Ballard

 Rebecca McWilliams Ojala Ballard, Assistant Professor, Ph.D.
 Duke University (2016), B.A.
-Columbia University (2010), specializes in twentieth and twenty-first century U.S. literature and culture.
-Her research explores how the political and the literary inform each other in the contemporary world, tracing both how social movements take narrative shape and how fiction responds to issues of social justice.
-She is currently completing a manuscript that investigates how structural and environmental understandings of violence that began to emerge in the 1960s shaped both U.S. fiction and U.S. social movements from the 1970s to the present and argues that minoritized writers mobilize speculative genres (surrealism, magical realism, apocalypse, the gothic) to defamiliarize, concretize, and imagine alternatives to structural forms of harm.
-Her research beyond this project is similarly situated at the intersections of genre, politics, and the environmental humanities, with published, forthcoming, and in-progress work on climate fiction, environmental justice, the emerging utopian genre of visionary fiction, Afrofuturism and the Anthropocene, and socio-environmental histories of Anglophone science fiction.
+Columbia University (2010), specializes in twentieth and twenty-first century U.S. literature and culture, environmental humanities, and genre studies with a focus on speculative fiction.
+Her research explores how the political and the literary inform each other in the contemporary world, tracing both how social movements take narrative shape and how fiction responds to social problems.
+She is currently completing a manuscript that investigates how structural and environmental understandings of violence that began to emerge in the 1960s shaped both U.S. fiction and U.S. social movements from the 1970s to the present and argues that writers mobilize speculative genres (science fiction, magical realism, apocalypse, the gothic) to defamiliarize, concretize, and imagine alternatives to structural forms of harm.
+Her research beyond this project is similarly situated at the intersections of genre, politics, and the environmental humanities, with published, forthcoming, and in-progress work on climate fiction, environmental justice ecocriticism, the history of science fiction, and the intersection between environmental justice and crime fiction.
+She is also one of the hosts of the podcast Novel Dialogue.

 Publications